uidaholib/idahobib_source/pages/about.md

 <p class="text-center h3 mb-3"><em>{{ site.tagline }}</em></p>

-The Idaho Bibliography Project is intended to provide a comprehensive list of nonfiction about the state of Idaho--presented in a browseable website that encourages you to discover the unique books written about your local history.
+The Idaho Bibliography Project is intended to provide a comprehensive list of nonfiction about the state of Idaho--presented in a browseable website that encourages you to discover the unique books written about the local history of your area.
 The project was created with the assistance of the John Calhoun Smith Grant to support Idaho History Day.

 In 2016, [University of Idaho Special Collections](https://www.lib.uidaho.edu/special-collections/) Librarian Robert Perret travelled to nearly every library, museum, and historical society in the state to discover every available book about Idaho history.